Sylveriuss/RecommenderEngine/README.md

 ### Warning:

-Computation might take some time since the work on parallelization have not been done.
+Computation might take some time since work on parallelization have not been done.